 MBA career services is the perfect place for someone who is obsessed with jobs.
 I’m incredibly grateful for the opportunity at Yale SOM.
 I had it good there; everyone around me was smart and ferociously ambitious.
 But I got stuck in a system that is struggling to adapt to the future of work and students’ changing expectations.
 So I did what anyone should do when they get stuck: I changed course.

-- I teach people how to build global careers and design online career courses
+- I teach people how to build global careers

 This blog is a parking space on all things related to my work.
 It’s part reflection, part framework, part idea parking, part daily-writing practice, and part accountability.
 It’s a lot of parts.